Farewell, Earth, the ship that is departing is The Space Battleship... YAAA-MAAA-TOOO!

 The death of Kodai's brother Mamaru is retconned in the 2199 remake.
 In the original series, Mamaru refuses to retreat due to Honor Before Reason, since he can't live with the shame of retreating.
 This leads to his death being a arguably pointless one.
 In 2199, his death is played as a straight Heroic Sacrifice with him staying behind to ensure Okita's ship can withdraw safely.

 Historical Hero Upgrade: A very conscious one, especially in the second episode, which notes the Yamato's lackluster record and complete failure in its final suicidal mission.
 Considering that the Yamato was seen as symbolic of Japan itself, and that the show was made only a generation after the war, it's likely the entire point of the series was the romantic notion that Japan, like the Yamato, could still someday achieve the honor and greatness it failed to in the past.

 Approaches Values Dissonance in the live action 2010 movie, when Captain Okita gives a stirring speech about the original Yamato representing hope for a people under attack from a dire enemy.
-That must have been interesting news for Korean, Chinese and american audiences...
+That must have been interesting news for Korean, Chinese, British, Australian, Dutch, Filipino, and American audiences...

 Honorifics: In the original Japanese version, "Leader Desslok" is referred to as "Dessler-sama", which can be best translated as "Lord Dessler".

 Human Aliens: The Gamilons were indistinguishable from humans in early episodes, but during the first season (perhaps as a Shout-Out to Yellow Submarine, of all things) their skin color was switched to blue.
 Dessler actually goes from pink to blue before our very eyes.
 The traditional joke is that Desslok had the original animators taken out and shot.